Nights-Software/ns-docs/resources/nightShifts.md

     end
 ```

+## Feedback

+Are you missing things in this documentation or do you wish to leave us a product review.
+Feel free to visit our Discord!
+Click the button at the bottom of this page.

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can’t get it to work still?
 Create a ticket through our dedicated support system in Discord: